-H&M’s designer collaborations have pushed the envelope in high-street fashion for fifteen years.
-After collaborations with Karl Lagerfeld, Versace, Balmain and Moschino (to name just a few!) it’s now time to take on a new challenge: creating a haute couture-inspired collection on a big scale.
+H&M’s designer collaborations have pushed the envelope in fast-fashion for fifteen years.
+After collaborations with Karl Lagerfeld, Versace, Balmain and Moschino (to name just a few!), it’s now time to take on a new challenge: creating a haute couture-inspired collection on a big scale.

 Using an array of different techniques, the finished collection consists of 41 pieces for women, 31 for men and 34 accessories.
 In the design process, Giambattista Valli has refined every item to make sure it has the perfect silhouette for its wearer.